kim-marcel/list-demo/README.md

  - ~~add central error-handling~~
  - logging
  - ~~which database should be used (google cloud datastore, firebase,...)?~~: Google Cloud Datastore for now!
+ - add ability to delete list-entries
+ - show login/logout-button dynamically depending whether user is logged in or not